-With Field Maps Designer, you can create maps, build forms for data collection, enable maps for offline use, set up geofences, and configure a variety of settings to prepare maps for field workflows.
-With Field Maps, mobile workers can access the maps, forms, data, and tools required to complete their work.
+With Field Maps Designer, you can create maps, build forms for data collection, set up tasks for the field, enable maps for offline use, design geofences, and configure a variety of settings to prepare maps for field workflows.
+With Field Maps, mobile workers can access the maps, forms, to-do lists, data, and tools required to complete their work.
 Field Maps works online, offline, outdoors, and indoors.

 This topic describes the high-level capabilities of ArcGIS Field Maps and provides additional resources for getting started.
 To learn how to prepare maps for field workflows, see the Prepare maps tab.
 To learn how to use maps in the mobile app, see the Use maps tab.